 Carbohydrates are highly restricted, entire classes of plant foods known to be nutritious are banned, and every study of Paleo and Keto diets show them to be higher in animal proteins and fats than even the Standard American Diet.

 Just because there are a few veggies in dieters’ meal plans doesn’t make the diet anywhere near high enough in nutritious, whole-foods carbohydrates (plant foods), or anywhere near low enough in the saturated animal fats and proteins that may have contributed to a super-fit personal trainer’s massive heart attack.

 A few of the biggest nutrition studies providing evidence that carbohydrates (plant foods) should be our staples, for a long and healthy life, include these three:

-2. The Blue Zones, by Dan Buettner and National Geographic explore the 5 longest-living populations on Earth, and discover—surprise!—that all of them eat 90 to 100 percent plants (carbohydrates).
+A study by Dan Buettner and National Geographic explore the 5 longest-living populations on Earth and discover—surprise!—that all of them eat 90 to 100 percent plants (carbohydrates).

-3. The Yale meta-study led by David Katz, M.D., reviewed over 10,000 studies published in the past decade, and its #1 finding is that “eating plants prevents disease.”
+The study reviewed over 10,000 studies published in the past decade, and its #1 finding is that “eating plants prevent disease.”

 The domination of the low-fat diet era (the 1980’s) still has people afraid of fats and needing de-programming, even though that diet fad has come and gone, having been completely debunked by evidence.

 (Fats are good for you.
 But fats found in nuts and seeds are some of the best, and overeating animal fats are unwise.)

 These are a few of the best books you can read, to re-embrace eating plants (which are all the carbohydrate foods) like Bob Harper has, as key to your disease resistance.